Definition of Non-Invasive Breast Cancer

 Clinical Presentation of Non-Invasive Breast Cancer

 The introduction of routine mammography and clear screening guidelines for breast cancer made the diagnosis of non-invasive breast cancer easier and earlier.
 Accordingly, nowadays, most patients with ductal carcinoma in situ of the breast present to the clinic for their routine mammogram only to find a small, less than 10 mm tumor in the breast.
+Up to 80% of ductal carcinomas are diagnosed as a lump on mammography.

 Patients who do not undergo routine mammography, for some reason, might present with a palpable mass, nipple discharge or Paget’s disease of the nipple.
 These presentations are unlikely to happen when the tumor is less than 1 cm in diameter.